openSUSE/suse-documentation-dicts/README.md

 ### Building the Dictionaries

-This repository allows for building an aspell RWS file, a Hunspell-compatible plain-text word list, and a Vim SPL file.
+This repository allows for building an aspell RWS file, a Hunspell DIC file, and a Vim SPL file.

 Make sure you have the following dependencies installed: